-The Familis from Ceylon's Jaffina region were particularly suited to come here to work in the plantations because the Jaffina area had basically an agricultural economy.
-This was also the background of Alfred Kuthythamby.
-For the next 33 years of his life from 1910, he worked as an estate conductor in Telok Estate in Selangor.
-He never returned to Ceylon to rettre, unlike many Ceylonese who had come to Malaya to work with the intention of retiting in their home villages.
-He had been raised as a Hindu, but Alfred Kuthythamby became a Christian as a result of his brother's influence.

-part of the Island which was dominated by Ceylonese Tamils.
-Like many Ceylonese Tamils who came to Malayot for work, he became an estate conductor, which was a supervisory position among the tappers and general workers.
+The Tamils from Ceylon's Jaffra region were particularly suited to come here to work in the plantations because the Jaffra area had basically an agricultural economy.
+This was also the background of Alfred Kutythamby.
+For the next 33 years of his life from 1910, he worked as an estate conductor in Telak Estate in Selangor.
+He never returned to Ceylon to retire, unlike many Ceylonese who had come to Malaya to work with the intention of retiring in their home villages.
+He had been raised as a Hindu, but Alfred Kutythamby became a Christian as a result of his forather's influence.
+Alfred Kutythamby had come from a farming community in Jaffna, the northern part of the tilland which was dominated by Ceylonese Tamils: Like many Ceylonese Tamils who came to Malaya for, wark, he became an estate conductor; which was a supervisory position among the toppers and general workers.

-Alfred Kuthythambys first wife died during childbirth.
-His second wife, Anpuammah, had lived in Malaya for a long time before she met him.
-They were married at St. Mary's Church.
-Anpuammah came from a family which had been Christian for at least two generations.
-Her family belonged to the Analicon branch of the Christian foith.
+Alfred Kutythamby's first wife died during childbirth.
+His second wife, Anpuanmah, had lived in Malaya for a long time before she met him, They were married at St Mary's Church.
+Anpuanmah come hom a family which had been Christian for at least two generations.
+Her family belonged to the Anglican branch of the Christian faith.

-The couple had two girls and three boys.
-Marry Thavamany, who was born in 1919 and now lives in Banting, was from Alfred's first marriage.
-Daniel Jayaratnam was the eldest boy and he was born on Jone 17, 1926.
-Next was Alice Pushpamany, who was born in 1927 and now lives in Singapora David Gunaratnam was born in 1929 and lives in retirement in Serembon.
-The youngest was Robert Selvaratnam, born in 1932 and now living in retirement in new generation of Malayarborn Tamils of Ceylonese descent had emerged, with many having a distinctly Malayan worldview and outlook
+The couple had two girls and thee boys.
+Mary Thaxamany, who was born in 1919 and now lives in Banting, was from Alfred's first marriage.
+Daniel Jayaratham was the eldest boy and he was born on June 17, 1926, Next was Alice Pushpamany, who was born in 1927 and now lives in Singapore.
+David Gunantham was born in 1929 and lives in retirement in Seremban.
+The youngest was Robert Selvardham, born in 1932 and now living in retirement in Petaling Jaya.

-Early Life & Growing
+Early Life & Growing Up